-Back-casts to years prior to 2009 are available in earlier releases.
-By way of background, the procedure to generate these back-casts is outlined in the following two paragraphs.
+Back-casts to years prior to 2011 are available in earlier releases.

+By way of background, the procedure to generate back-casts for the year 2000 through 2007 is outlined in the following two paragraphs.

 To comply with the spirit of EU Regulation (EU) 691/2011 and its amendment EU Regulation (EU) 538/2014 we have endeavoured to make available a continuous series of environment tax estimates from 2000 onward.
-To facilitate this, it has been necessary to compile the Use tables for 2000 to 2007 under the NACE Rev. 2 classification as UTs for those years are currently only published in Ireland under the older NACE Rev. 1.1 classification of economic activity.
+To facilitate this, it has been necessary to compile the Use tables for 2000 to 2007 under the NACE Rev. 2 classification as Use tables for those years are currently only published in Ireland under the older NACE Rev. 1.1 classification of economic activity.

-The methodology used to compile UTs under NACE Rev. 2 for 2000 to 2007 is not trivial.
-Firstly, and obviously values for activity codes headings with a one-to-one match are copied directly, about $2/3^{\text{rd}}$'s of all matches were of this type.
+The methodology used to compile Use tables under NACE Rev. 2 for 2000 to 2007 is not trivial.
+Manifestly, values for activity codes headings with a one-to-one match are copied directly, about 2/3rd's of all matches are of this type.
 Where mismatches occur two methods are adopted.
 Specifically, many-to-one matches from NACE Rev. 1.1 to Rev 2. are simple aggregations.
 For one-to-many activity code headings matched from Rev. 1.1 to Rev 2 a split of the Rev. 1.1 amount was needed.
-The weights used to allocate the single NACE Rev. 1.1 amount in the UT to many NACE Rev 2 amounts was derived from the corresponding split of the United Kingdom's UT for relevant year.
-Because of the two-way structure of the UT the allocation was applied both row wise and column wise to arrive at a valid two-way allocation.
+The weights used to allocate the single NACE Rev. 1.1 amount in the Use table to many NACE Rev 2 amounts was derived from the corresponding split of the United Kingdom's Use table for the relevant year.
+Because of the two-way structure of the Use table the allocation was applied both row wise and column wise to arrive at a valid two-way allocation.
 This highly intricate procedure was programmed in SAS to ensure the structure of the two-way transformations applied were identical across all years 2000-2007, in other words only the within year weights changed from year to year.
-The resulting NACE Rev. 2 UT was then used as described earlier to compile the environment taxes estimates for the years 2000 to 2007.
+The resulting NACE Rev. 2 Use table was then used as described earlier to compile the environment taxes estimates for the years 2000 to 2007.